-Yep, that’s right.
-In fact, the river flows directly underneath the St Paul Mountain Range, found on the mid-western coast of Palawan.
-The river channeled its way through a series of vast chambers and caverns over millions of years ago.
+The river flows directly underneath the St Paul Mountain Range, found on the mid-western coast of Palawan island.
+The river system was created millions of years ago as water channelled its way through the rock creating a series of vast chambers and caverns.

-The river and caves are home to complex eco-system that has adapted to living underground here over hundreds of years.
-Many of the animals in the caves are found only here, including certain types of giant spiders, crabs, fish and snakes, although bats and swallows are likely to be the only ones you’ll see.
+The river and caves are home to a complex ecosystem that has adapted to the underground conditions over hundreds of years.
+Many of the species found in the caves are endemic to the river system, including certain types of giant spiders, crabs, fish and snakes, although bats and swallows are likely to be the only creatures you’ll see.

 Conquer your fears of small, dark spaces however, and you’ll be treated to the rare sights of waterfalls gushing through the cave walls, a unique 20 million-year-old fossil of a sirenia or manatee, and a tiny rock passage that leads into a vast room, carpeted from floor to ceiling in glimmering crystals.

 Even the journey to the cave itself is worth it: you’ll enjoy a scenic 20-minute boat ride across the sea, past towering limestone karsts and walk through the national park, home to monkeys swinging through the tree canopies and giant monitor lizards slinking their way through the undergrowth.

 How to get to Puerto Princesa underground river

 The jumping-off point for the underground river is the small village of Sabang.
 Sabang is located around 40km (24 miles) north of the capital of the island – also called Puerto Princesa.
 You can book a day tour from the capital or stay in Sabang itself.
 Along with a lovely beach, it has a couple of luxury resorts and affordable beach huts.

 In order to protect the river ecosystem, all visitors must have a permit.
 While you can organise permits and boat hire yourself, joining a tour is much simpler.
 Due to limited capacity and high demand, it’s best to book at least a few days in advance.